 Have you recently inherited a piece of jewelry or art that is not yet insured?
 It’s also possible that the worth of a valuable you own has increased over the years without your knowledge, and it’s no longer adequately protected by your policy.

 I cannot stress enough that appraising your valuables is critical for securing adequate insurance.
 But how do you go about having the appraisal done?
-Read my interview with Colleen Boyle of Pall Mall Art Advisors below.
+Read my interview with Colleen Boyle of The Fine Art Group below.
 With over 20 years of experience in the art and financial world, she shares her views on the importance of appraising your valuables to secure adequate insurance coverage and how to find a qualified appraiser.

 Q & A WITH COLLEEN BOYLE